GTAmodding/gta3script-specs/core/10-script-file-structure.md

 The main script starts execution at the first statement of the main script file.
 If there is no statement to be executed, behaviour is unspecified.

+**Constraints**

+Commands in the main script file shall not refer to labels in mission script files.

 ## Main Extension Files

 ```